yusufklncc/winisoutil/README.md

   - **Privacy and Telemetry**: Disable data collection and error reporting services.
   - **UI Tweaks**: Align the taskbar to the left, configure desktop icons, and tweak File Explorer.
   - **Component Removal**: Remove legacy components like Internet Explorer and Windows Media Player.
-- **Reliability**:
+- **Reliability and Dependency Management**:
   - A `trap` mechanism ensures a safe exit and cleanup if an error occurs, preventing a "dirty" state (like a mounted image).
-  - Automatically downloads necessary tools (`mkisofs.exe`) from the project's repository if they are not found locally.
+  - The script automatically checks for the required **Windows ADK**.
+If it's not found, it provides clear instructions for the user to install it.

 ---

 ## 🚀 Quick Start

-To use this tool, simply open a **Terminal** window and run the following command.
+To use this tool, open a **Terminal** or **PowerShell** window and run the following command.
 This will download and execute the bootstrapper script, which handles the setup for you.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; irm https://raw.githubusercontent.com/yusufklncc/winisoutil/refs/heads/main/install.ps1 | iex
 ```

----

 ## ⚙️ Usage and Workflow

-1. The script first checks for Administrator privileges.
+1. The bootstrapper script first requests Administrator privileges.
 2. It downloads all necessary project files from GitHub to a temporary directory.
 3. The main script, `winisoutil.ps1`, is launched.
-4. You will first be prompted to select a language.
+4. You will be prompted to select a language.
+5. The script verifies that all requirements (like the Windows ADK) are met before proceeding.
-5. A file selection window will open for you to choose the Windows ISO file you want to edit.
+6. A file selection window will open for you to choose the Windows ISO file you want to edit.
-6. The ISO is mounted, its contents are copied to `C:\temp_iso`, and the image inside `install.wim` is mounted to `C:\mount`.
+7. The ISO is mounted, its contents are copied to `C:\temp_iso`, and the image inside `install.wim` is mounted to `C:\mount`.
-7. The main menu appears, allowing you to proceed with your desired customizations.
+8. The main menu appears, allowing you to proceed with your desired customizations.

 ---